 One of the technologies that Nest offers is farsight.
 Whenever you walk into the room, Nest would sense it and instantly light up, making it easier for you to see the time, temperature and even the weather even from afar.
 You do not have to walk up to it and wake it up, it just lights up when it “sees” you.

 Soon, Nest would be able to deliver the perfect temperature in every room in your house with the Nest Temperature Sensor.
 You can put a sensor in every room in your house to make sure that every room is at the right temperature.
 No more worrying about your baby’s nursery being too cold or your living room being too warm.

 Aside from the energy savings you get, the Nest Learning Thermostat is also a sight to behold.
 Made of premium materials, you can choose from copper, black, stainless steel, and white.
 So whether you have a modern design theme or a classic one for your home, there is a Nest for you.

-The third-generation Nest Learning Thermostat sells for $249 on the company’s online store.
+The third-generation Nest Learning Thermostat is being sold on the company’s online store.

 Honeywell Wi-Fi 9000 7-Day Programmable Thermostat

 The Honeywell Wi-Fi 9000 7-Day Programmable Thermostat has a beautiful interface that makes use of a touch display.
 No matter what color your walls are, it should not be a problem because you can change the color of the device’s screen to any hue you choose.